yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 ### PERF Output (Execution Diagnostics)

-In addition to result sets, the script prints a **step-by-step performance table** to the Messages tab.
+In addition to result sets, the script prints a **step-by-step performance table** to the SSMS Messages tab.

 This includes:
 - Step name